getcarina/getcarina.com/_tutorials/set-up-docker-machine.md

 ### Next steps

-Once you have a working Docker host, you can continue to the tutorial [Find and pull a Docker image](docs/tutorials/run-docker-image).
+ After you have a working Docker host, you can continue to the tutorial [Find and download a Docker image](docs/tutorials/run-docker-image).

 If you wish to learn how to create a container, go to [Containers 101](docs/tutorials/containers-101).